theloneflaneur/Ashwin-s-Portfolio-Projects/Covid 19 analysis and prediction/Readme.md

      analysis and interactive graphs help in gaining a lot of information out of a simple graph.
   5. I used Support vector regression for the predictions.
 It seemed like an obvious choice since we have a data that is continuous across months and very much dependent on the previous data values.
 I used a simple matplotlib and plotly graph to project the rise of cases and recoveries.
 I have done the preedictions till 30th of August 2020.

+Future updates : The project will be updated later.
+I am currently working on deploying this project using Flask.